dotai315/ATmega328P-Example/README.md

 <p> - Install ProISP to upload code: http://dammedientu.vn/huong-dan-cach-nap-chuong-trinh-cho-atmega8-16-32-voi-mach-nap-usbisp-bid13-html/
 <h2>How to use</h2>
 <h3>Step 1: Remove the bootloader if you use Arduino Uno R3</h3>
-<p> On Linux, you just use Makefile from my github when upload hex file for microcontroller</p>
-<p> On Windows, open your proisp and